sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 `The problem is that we can not remove any data becaues we would end up only 2 States that are deamed to pass Stationarity test.`

+After doing all the I ended up using using [`scipy.optimize.curve_fit`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html), which is a part of [SciPy](https://scipy.org/) package.

+This will be fitting a pre-defined Gaussian/Logistic Function which is very commonly used in epidemiology. [^10]

 ***Data output of Stationarity test based on the function below*** Testing Null Hypothesis
 Calculation Complete